titumozammel/5r-cascade-framework/README.md

 > **Maturity is not measured by how much work an organization eliminates.
 It is measured by how deliberately it manages demand, protects capacity, and converts released capacity into sustainable execution capability.**

+The maturity model is conceptual and not yet empirically validated.

 ---

 # 43. BOUNDARY CONDITIONS